New/Open Historical Chart (File)

 When connected to the data feed, when there are no longer any windows or features being used which require market depth data, then you will see a message like this added to the Message Log: Unsubscribed from market depth data for [symbol].

-Not Receiving More than 1 Level of Market Depth Data
+Not Receiving the Full Number of Market Depth Levels

 - Select Global Settings >> Data/Trade Service Settings >> SC Server Settings.
 Disable the Use Low Bandwidth for DTC Real-Time Data option.
 If this option is enabled, you you will see a message like this in the Message Log: SC Exchange Data | Market Depth data has been rejected for symbol: CL-201602-CME.
 Low bandwidth option enabled. | (Date-Time).